skinnerjc/inspect_proxmox_sandbox/README.md

 - uploaded OVAs are left in place
 - cloud-init ISOs are left in place

+Environment cleanup is partially implemented.
+There is no way to tag all the resources created by a particular eval.
+Therefore the cleanup process for `inspect sandbox cleanup proxmox` will delete all VMs tagged `inspect` and any SDN zones they were in.

 ## Feature Roadmap

 - Proxmox server health and config check